arnabpanja/MyRepoR/README.md

 A program added to list out the packages installed and then use that list to install these packages when a new R version is upgraded.
 The script is added in my_rough_copy.R file

+The auto install R Packages have now been into a new file auto_install_r_packages.R